amnh/phylocaml/README.md

 modules that do things to very specific data, but they are few and far between.
 I think a functor approach of a diagnosis module will be effective.
-In this way we can implement a parallel diagnosis module that can plug into whatever the diagnosis module uses (the Search module for example).
+In this way we can implement a parallel diagnosis module that can plug into whatever the diagnosis module uses (the Search module for example) as well as deal with unforseen issues with networks or more complex topologies.

           +------------+----------+-------------+----------+-------+
           | Likelihood | Sequence | NonAdditive | Additive |  ...  |<--+